 I'd suggest having the preparation steps, either the conversion coating or the anodizing, done at a commercial shop: you can find some here at finishing.com, or if none of those fit your needs check the yellow pages or web search engines.

-A. To Lee and Coln, (in response to Coln's inquiry about aluminum preparation for art painting surface.)
+A. To Lee and Colin, (in response to Colin's inquiry about aluminum preparation for art painting surface.)

 I am an artist/painter who has been using bare aluminum panel for awhile but only recently discovered the metal primer I have used is insufficient to protect the metal from long term corrosion.
 Lee mentions both anodized and chromate conversion, both of which I am investigating.
 I have found a possible problem that Lee may not have considered.
-The primer paint coat he mentions will have a problem adhering to the anodized surface unless it is "roughed-up" with a Sandpaper [linked by editor to product info at Rockler].
+The primer paint coat he mentions will have a problem adhering to the anodized surface unless it is "roughed-up" with a Sandpaper [affil. link to info/product at Rockler].
 This is the normal procedure for applying primers to a smooth bare surface.
 A fine grit paper may have the potential to breakthrough the very thin layer of anodization and/or the chromate conversion he is suggesting.
 I wonder if Lee could comment on this.
-This is a painter problem essentially but it is leading me to consider POWDER COATING as a better way to go for Coln's situation.
-For more info on this and comparison to anodized properties follow the links from www.finishing.com/shops/saf.shtml to the powder coating page.
+This is a painter problem essentially but it is leading me to consider POWDER COATING as a better way to go for Colin's situation.
+For more info on this and comparison to anodized properties.

 My current approach, or the beginnings of an approach, as an artist wishing to paint on scrap aluminum (sheet metal left over from a custom car fabrication shop), has been to prepare the metal by glass-beading, and then to use a "zinc chromate" primer, which I think I've found as a multi-metal primer at an Ace hardware store...